Prishita17/Fashion-store-ecommerce/README.md

 Clean project structure and scalability

+## Acknowledgement

+This project was developed for learning purposes and is inspired by open-source e-commerce projects available on GitHub

 👩‍💻 Author

 Prishita Singh
 GitHub: Prishita17

-📄 License

-This project is open-source and available under the MIT License.